 EDUC 208.
-Phuture Phoenix Field Experience.
+Concepts, Issues, and Field Experience in Education.
 3 Credits.

 This course teaches the practical skills and dispositions needed to effectively work with children, teachers, staff and administrators in a K-12 setting.
 Through extensive field work, students learn the necessary behaviors needed to develop successful relationships with 6th through 12th graders, and experience early classroom involvement and individual interactions.
 This course is designed to introduce new and informed ways of thinking about teaching and learning.
 The class requires 35 hours of service in area public schools, reliable transportation needed.